drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%.md

   * Pick up the Shiny Harp, and use it to get into fights to get to Lvl 7, then keep fighting without healing until you take a death.

-## Golem (Split 5)
+## Golem (Split 4)

   * Use a warp wing to leave.
   * Head to Cantlin.
 You should fight battles with weak enemies and metal slimes only.
 If unsure, run.
-  * **Golem (135 HP)**
+  * **Golem (153 HP)**
     * Use the Pixie Flute to keep him asleep and stay healed.
     * You can usually do 2 turns before he wakes up, and you should be doing somewhere between 12-15 damage, so you can likely assume 10 hits to kill.
+    * _Exp Given 2500_

-## Dragon Loop (Split 6) 43:00
+## Dragon Loop Lvl 13 (3 Dragons) (Split 5)

   * Use all herbs to clear up inventory, and then go drop off all items except the sword/shield/armor and 2 keys.
-  * Go to the inn and pick up the Defense seed from the drawers then use it.
+  * Go to the inn and pick up the Defense seed from the drawers.
     Stay at the inn, then go across and buy a full set of keys.
-  * Go down from the key seller, and open the drawers for a mystic nut, then use it.
+  * Go down from the key seller, and open the drawers for a mystic nut.
   * Go to the item shop and buy a warp wing.
   * Go to the bottom shop and buy repellent.
-Use 1, then fill your inventory with the rest.
+Use 1, the mystic nut, the defense seed, then fill your inventory with the rest.
 Use the warp wing.
-  * Head to the swamp cave (using repellent where necessary), and cast radiant.
+  * Head to the swamp cave (using repellent 3 steps out of the top damage tiles), and cast radiant.
 Then go and fight the dragon.
+  * **Dragon (170 HP)**
+    * Start with 2 attacks, then heal if you are at or around 30 HP.
+You should be doing somewhere between 16-21 per attack, so it's safe to assume 10 attacks to kill.
-  * **Dragon**
+    * _Exp Given 900_
-    * Do 2 attacks, then alternate between heal/attack unless the dragon misses or your health becomes too low.
   * Cast outside, then die to the swamp and repeat the last steps to fight the dragon again.
 Once you are level 13 you can cast return to speedy leave the castle.

-Should be level 14 by the last dragon.
-  * Head to the keys shop and max out your keys.
-Then go talk to the guy past the deadly steps and die on them.
+## Dragon Loop Lvl 15 (7 Dragons) (Split 6)

   * Head to the nearby town and max out on repellents (top right item shop (needs key)).
   * Cast Return to land outside the castle.
+  * Go fight the Dragon, then head to the keys shop and max out your keys.
+Then go to the deadly steps and die on them.
+  * Fight the Dragon 3 more times to get to level 15.

+## Dragon Loop Lvl 16 (11 Dragons) (Split 7)

+  * Cast outside, then repel, then die to the damage tiles.
   * Go fight the Dragon again, and repeat this until level 16.
+  * After Dragon fight 9 replenish keys back at the castle.

-## The Loto Armor (Split 7)
+## The Loto Armor (Split 8)

-  * Go to the Northern Cave and pickup the Sun Stone.
+  * Fight 1 more Dragon, then go pick up your items from the town.
+Scale, keys, harp, and the Sun Stone.
+  * Fight the Dragon again, then go pick up the RainStaff to the NorthEast of here.
-  * Go to Rimuldar and fight the MadKnight guarding the armor.
+  * Cast Return and head to Rimuldar and fight the MadKnight guarding the armor.
+  * **MadKnight (67 HP)**
-  * **MadKnight**
+    * Cast StopSpell.
-    * Just keep attacking and praying no sleep or death.
+    * Just keep attacking, casting HealMore if you really need it.
+  * Pick up and equip the Loto Armor.

-## Lvl 18 (Split 8)
+## Lvl 18 (Split 9)

   * Go to the swamp under Caitlin and grab the Loto Seal.
-  * Get to Lvl 17 and then die to return to the castle (slightly faster then going to the inn for MP).
   * Go to the Southern Cave with the RainStaff and the Sun Stone to create the Rainbow Droplet to cross the bridge.
-  * Go back to Rimuldar to max out with herbs.
+  * Go back to Rimuldar to max out with herbs and a torch.
+Also stay at the inn.
   * Go to the DragonLord's castle.
-  * Go get the Loto Sword. ![DragonLord Castle Map][2]
+  * Go get the Loto Sword.
+    ![DragonLord Castle Map][2]
   * Fight enemies until you reach Lvl 18 making your way down to the DragonLord floor.
 Pick up the bottom right and middle left chest and use the items.

-## DragonLord (Split 9)
+## DragonLord (Split 10)

   * Once Lvl 18, return to the city to max out on herbs and a couple torches.
   * Head back to the DragonLord's castle and head to fight him.
-  * **DragonLord**
-    * ???
+  * **DragonLord (HP 204)**
+    * You need what is basically 6 attacks (34-40 per hit), and his healmore spell takes away basically 2 of them (really 2+).
+Crits count as 3 hits.
-  * **DragonLord Dragon Form**
+  * **DragonLord Dragon Form (HP 361)**
     * ???

 [1]: https://www.youtube.com/watch?v=umtL8f2YkY0